Republic of China calendar: Structure

-Based on National Standards of the Republic of China CNS 7648: Data Elements and Interchange Formats—Information Interchange—Representation of Dates and Times (similar to ISO 8601), year numbering may use the Gregorian system as well as the ROC era.
-For example, may be written -- or ROC --.

-The ROC epoch happens to be the same year as that of the North Korean calendar, as North Korean founder Kim Il Sung was born in 1912.
+The ROC epoch happens to start on the same year as that of the former North Korean calendar used from 1997 through 2024, as North Korean founder Kim Il Sung was born in 1912.
 The first year of Japan's Taishō era (30 July 1912 – 25 December 1926) also coincides with that of the ROC era.

 In addition to the ROC calendar, Taiwanese people continue to use the lunar Chinese calendar for certain functions such as the dates of many holidays, the calculation of people's ages, and religious functions.

-Arguments for and against
+Criticisms

 The use of the ROC era system extends beyond official documents.
 Misinterpretation is more likely in the cases when the prefix (ROC or 民國) is omitted.

 There have been legislative proposals by political parties of the Pan-Green Coalition, such as the Democratic Progressive Party, to formally abolish the ROC calendar in favor of the Gregorian calendar.